anjolabassey/demodoc/splitpayment.md

 ---
-layout: post
+layout: splitpayment
-title: subscription
+title: splitpayment
-permalink: /docs/subscriptiondoc/
+permalink: /splitpayment/
 ---

 <div id="content">
 </div>

-Getting Started With The Nodejs SDK on subscription
+Getting Started With The Nodejs SDK on transfer
 ==================
 The official Nodejs SDK for making both Account and Card charges